dtroupe18/AnatomyShareDemoCode/README.md

 ## Sample Video
-For obvious reasons I am not using the real anatomical images.This is the debug version of the app which just has random pictures that I have taken.
+For obvious reasons I am not using the real anatomical images.
+This is the debug version of the app which just has random pictures that I have taken.

 ![Alt Text](https://github.com/dtroupe18/AnatomyShareDemoCode/blob/master/SampleVideo.gif)